Albert-Z-Guo/Deep-Reinforcement-Stock-Trading/README.md

 The light-weight Deep Q-network (DQN) is inspired by [Q-Trader](https://github.com/edwardhdlu/q-trader) and the Deep Deterministic Policy Gradient (DDPG) agent structure is adapted from [DDPG-Keras-Torcs](https://github.com/yanpanlau/DDPG-Keras-Torcs) with deep integration.
 All evaluation metrics and visualizations are built from scratch.

-Key assumptions and limitations of the current frameworks:
+Key assumptions and limitations of the current framework:
 - trading has no impact on the market
 - only single stock type is supported
-- only 3 actions: buy, hold, sell
+- only 3 basic actions: buy, hold, sell
 - the agent performs only 1 action for portfolio reallocation at the end of each trade day
 - all reallocations can be finished at the closing prices
 - no missing data in price history
 - no transaction cost

 Key challenges of the current framework:
-- building a reliable reward mechanism
+- implementing algorithms from scratch with a thorough understanding of their pros and cons
-- algorithms tend to be stationary quite often
+- building a reliable reward mechanism (learning tends to be stationary/stuck in local optima quite often)
 - ensuring the framework is scalable and extensible

 Currently, the state is defined as the normalized adjacent daily stock price differences for `n` days plus  `[stock_price, balance, num_holding]`.